Organisation: National Democratic Institute of International Affairs (NDI)

 - Demonstrated experience working in a cross-cultural environment; experience living and working overseas and an ability to work in a challenging environment is strongly preferred, as is previous experience in former Soviet/Eastern bloc countries.

-- Strong oral and written communication skills in English required; oral communication skills in languages relevant to Eurasia region a plus;
+- Strong oral and written communication skills in English required; oral communication skills in Ukrainian a plus; and

 - Familiarity with Google platform, virtual meeting and webinar technology, and Microsoft Office applications required.